jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 > *Etter's Key Principal: Share/host documents on a distributed version control system*
 >
 > We will be using GitHub in this guide because it is a distributed version control system (DVCS).
 As Etter states, a DVCS has better performance, allows for offline work, and is great for doing concurrent work on the same files.
 Thus, by using GitHub, you can make changes to your resume while offline and then push those changes to your repository when you're ready to update your hosted resume.
 Additionally, you can work on your resume from multiple computers by editing the file directly on GitHub!
+This is a great feature to have if you need to quickly edit your resume before a potential employer sees it!

 1. Login to your account on GitHub
 2. Select the **+** dropdown in the navigation bar
     ![New Repository Dropdown](images/repository-dropdown.PNG)
 2. Select **New Repository**
     ![New Repository Button](images/new-repository.PNG)
 3. Set the repository name to `<your GitHub username>.github.io`
     ![Repository Name](images/repository-name.PNG)